vincentlan15/String-Regex-Manipuplation/chapter2.md

 # Assign the gene sequence to seq
 seq = "ATGCTTCGGCAAGACTCAAAAAATA"

-# Search for the pattern using ?: results
+# Search for ALL OCCURENCES the pattern using ?: results
-results = re.search("AG?A",seq)
+results = re.findall("AG?A",seq)

 # Print out the results
 print(results)